Manatee Couty Florida Website

 As construction progresses, notifications of planned activities and associated impacts are provided to stakeholders located within the affected area via written, email and/or in-person notification(s).
 Updated project information is also available on the project website at www.44thaveeast.com.

-Any project-related questions or concerns may be directed to the project hotline at 941-538-7898 or [email protected].
-Questions or concerns may also be submitted by completing the form located on the “Contact Us” page.
+Any project-related questions or concerns can be directed to the community outreach team by phone at 941-538-7898 or email at [email protected], or submitted by completing the form provided on the “Contact Us” page.

 Any maintenance or infrastructure issues related to Manatee County can be submitted online by visiting the Public Works Department Manatee 311 page.

-Traffic signalization will be installed at two locations within the project segment from 45th Street East to west of I-75.
-The first traffic signal will be located where 44th Avenue East intersects with Morgan Johnson Road and the new Caruso Road alignment.
-Signalization will also be installed at the intersection of 44th Avenue East and Creekwood Boulevard.
+The contractor installed signalization where 44th Avenue East intersects Morgan Johnson Road and the new Caruso Road alignment, and at the intersection of 44th Avenue East and Creekwood Boulevard.

-No new traffic signalization will be installed as part of Project #6.
-However, the existing signalization at the intersection of 44th Avenue East and Lakewood Ranch Boulevard will require new connections and adjustments.
+The project segment from 44th Avenue East from I-75 to Lakewood Ranch Boulevard does not include new traffic signalization; however, the existing signalization at the intersection of 44th Avenue East and Lakewood Ranch Boulevard will require new connections and adjustments.

-Boats will be able to pass under the 44th Avenue East bridge once completed.
-The maximum clearance for this bridge will 10.2 feet above the average high-water elevation similar to that of the State Road 64 bridge to the north.
+The maximum clearance for the completed 44th Avenue East bridge is 10.2 feet above the average high-water elevation, similar to that of the State Road 64 bridge to the north.

 The Bald Eagle nest has been identified and a permit has been obtained from federal wildlife officials to ensure the eagle’s habitat will not be disrupted during construction of the project.